Eakz/HR_CW/README.md

 #HACKERRANK and #CODEWARS solutions.
 Contains both Python,JavaScript,Shell and Java solutions.
 P.S.
-On hold while in Aruba
+On hold while in Aruba.